taurr/bevy-template-rs/README.md

 - Basic GitHub workflow for building/testing the resulting project
 - Contains `assets` folder for your game assets
 - Code example for doing integration tests
+- VSCode launch configuration for executable/unit-tests and integration test

 ## Usage